 Markets crave certainty.
 Options exist for the certainty they can provide in both price and expiration date but also as a hedging mechanism to safeguard a portfolio.
 In other words, options can provide portfolio protection.

 When an investor hedges a portfolio, this reduces the risk in one security (or portfolio) by taking an offsetting position in a related security (or securities in the case of a portfolio).
+Many investors also consider alternative investment options to diversify their portfolio and hedge against market volatility.

 Portfolio Protection: For example, put options exist for downside portfolio protection.
 If an investor owns 100 shares of SPY, a S&P 500 exchange traded fund, and purchases $270 puts when the ETF trades above that level, the investor’s downside has a limit of $270.